Kount/pq-timeouts/README.md

-# pq-timeouts - A postgres driver for Go that adds read and write timeouts to lib/pq
+## pq-timeouts - A Postgres driver for Go that wraps lib/pq to provide read and write timeouts